kitchingroup-codespaces/cs-flask/README.md

 Then go to the PORTS tab to connect to port 5000.

 In a codespace this had a URL like: https://jkitchin-kitchingroup-codespaces-cs-flask-9jjjv9xhpvg5-5000.githubpreview.dev/.
 The app just shows "Hello, World!".

+Note the app runs in development mode, which is not recommended for production deployment.